 You can request books, photocopies from journals or newspapers and/or audiovisual items.

 You can have up to ten active interlibrary loan requests at a time.

-There is a fee of 50 cents for each interlibrary loan request.
-If you do not pick up your interlibrary loan item you will still need to pay the fee.
 In rare cases, there also may be a charge from the lending library.
 If this happens, the library staff will contact you before placing the request.